tjhickey724/reactnative/courses/cs153aSum23Brandeis.md

 We cycle back and  analyze the code line-by-line to obtain a deeper understanding both of Javascript and of React Native.

+Then we look at the Design document and learn [how to layout components nicely](../notes/component_layout.md) in React Native.

 By the end of the week everyone should be able to create simple interactive Mobile Apps and to explain how they work, line by line.